daniilstetsyuk/cfu/README.md

 # Projects for my university

 ### Hi, my name is Daniil, I study at V.I.
-Crimean Federal University.
-Vernadsky.
+Vernadsky Crimean Federal University.

 I created this repository to track my academic progress.
 This repository contains solutions to various problems that I encounter during my studies, notes, useful sources, in the form of a knowledge base on various scientific disciplines that I study:
 * Programming